jbossdemocentral/brms-loan-realtime-decision-server-demo/README.md

 (decision table) in a Realtime Decision Server.
 You will be given examples of calling the rules as if using it from an application with the RestAPI that is exposed.

-There are two options for you to install this project; local and with Red Hat Containerization.
+There are two options for you to install this project; local and containerized.

 Option 1 - Install on your machine